 You do not require a doctor’s sickness certificate for any illness lasting seven days or less.
 Your employer may however require you to complete a self-certification form (SC2) which is available from your employer or on the HMRC website.

 If you are ill for longer than seven days, your employer will most likely want a fit note from your GP.
-You will need to book an appointment with a GP to request a fit note.
+You will need to book an appointment with a GP to request a new fit note.

 All women registered with a GP will be sent a letter inviting them to their screening at: